unitn-sml/wmi-pa/README.md

 The script `wmipa install` can be used to install the requirements on Unix-like systems (Linux, macOS).
-For Windows users, see the section below.
+For Windows users, we recommend using the Windows Subsystem for Linux (WSL).

 ```
 usage: wmipa install [-h] [--msat] [--nra] [--latte] [--all] [--install-path INSTALL_PATH] [--assume-yes] [--force-reinstall] [--include-path INCLUDE_PATH] [--lib-path LIB_PATH] [--cxx CXX]